-Are there exercises to help pregnancy back pain?
+Exercises to help relieve pregnancy back pain

 Our fitness expert shares her top tips for stretching out pregnancy back pain and positioning your baby

 I’m 32 weeks pregnant and my back is killing me – by the end of the day I even find it difficult to walk.
 Can you suggest exercises to help strengthen it?